 A female pupil of mine started lessons from her husbands house but always finished at different locations around Birmingham.
 When I asked her why she said that they were where all her different boyfriends lived but could I please not tell her husband.

 Mr. Brake pedal

 It was after asking her about how to brake that it really got bad.
-She broke into song “Mr. brake pedal is wonderful, he keeps us from harm and keeps us safe”.
-I really didn’t know what to do, she was clearly ill and in need of urgent help and here she was booked in for a lesson with me.
+She broke into song: “Mr. brake pedal is wonderful, he keeps us from harm and keeps us safe”.
+She was clearly ill and in need of urgent help and here she was booked in for a lesson with me.

 Stupidest questions I’ve ever been asked